HPC-HD/HPC-HD.github.io/people.md

     img {
       width: 60px; /* Set a fixed width for the images */
       height: 60px; /* Set a fixed height for the images */
-      object-fit: cover; /* Maintain aspect ratio and cover the container */
+      object-fit: cover; /* Maintain aspect ratio and cover the container_people */
       border-radius: 50%; /* Make the images circular */
       margin-right: 10px; /* Add some spacing between the image and text */ }